Oxford vs. Cambridge. Two universities renowned for being world-leading institutions of learning, but which is better?

 Every Oxford and Cambridge student belongs to the university, their department and one of the 30+ colleges.
 Subject-specific departments are responsible for course content, core teaching, exams and awarding degrees, which means students get the same degree whichever college they go to.
 However, their college is a student’s home.
 Essentially, it is the place where they eat, sleep and do the majority of their socialising.

 Colleges are responsible for admitting undergraduates, and students can indicate if they have a college of preference in their UCAS application.
 If you do not have a college preference, you can instead select an ‘open’ application and it will be allocated to a college that has relatively fewer applications for their course in that year.
 Once you have submitted your UCAS application, however, you will be committed to your choice of college.
-Looking for more information on how to choose the right Oxford College or Cambridge College?
-We have the perfect guides for you.
+Each college at Oxford and Cambridge will have its own unique acceptance rate, as they all admit students independently of one another.

 It is important to note that, whilst all Oxford Colleges are now co-ed, Cambridge still has a few colleges exclusively for women.
 Similarly, Oxford and Cambridge both have a handful of ‘mature student’ colleges – those which only accept students over the age of 21.
+All colleges at both universities are welcoming to international students.

 Oxford and Cambridge - which is the better city?